PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac could see no percentage in lying.
 He jerked his other thumb at Asarah and said, "Her."

-"Oh really, is it true love?" asked Dimsbury in mocking tone.
+"Oh really, is it true love?" asked Dimsbury in a mocking tone.
 He rubbed his hands together with great relish.
 When Asarah and Boltac both blushed, he laughed.
 "Oh my, it *is* true love.
 And I thought it was rarer than unicorns.
 But wait, no it can't be true love, because you told me you had no interest in her.
 And I took you to be the sophisticated man of commerce you represented yourself as."

 "I said she wasn't my wife.
 And that doesn't give you license to steal her."